RalphBariz/ripgithub/README.md

-# ripgithub
+# #RIPGitHub
 for my repos go to https://gitlab.com/RalphBariz

-Due to the fact that GitHub decided to jump into bed with the enemy of open and free software, namely Microsoft, I won't use this account for hosting my code any more.
+Due to GitHub's decision to sleep over at the enemy of open and free software, namely Microsoft, I won't use this account for hosting my code any more.
+Yes Microsoft, you proved multiple times to be the pure evil, everything else than trustworthy.
+So as almost everywhere I can make that decision also here I decide to lock you out of my life.

-#RIPGitHub, it was a beautiful time, but everything seems to have an end.
+It was a beautiful time, but everything seems to have an end.